Gh0stD14l3r/7Days2Die-ESP-Aimbot--Internal-/README.md

  - ESP (Animals, Zombies/Enemies, Players, Dropped Items)
  - Bone ESP for enemies only.
+ - Press Numpad 1 to enable Creative Menu (Works in online servers also)
  - Aimbot (Select for Enemies, Players or Animals)
  Note: For Aimbot, just equip any rifle, pistol, smg, shotgun and right click (ADS) and move towards the enemy.
 It will snap to their head

+To improve performance, Threading was added to the code.
+This was causing a memory access violation which would kill the game after about 20-30 seconds.
+The code will remain the same as the older process for reliability.
+There will be short lag spikes now and then.

 Insert Key - Show/Hide Menu End Key - Unload DLL File safely